bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 do things like "render them" or "determine collisions".

-While this explanation serves as an excellent mental model for the core data flow of assets in Bevy, there are a few subtleties that are worth getting into in this chapter.
+While this explanation serves as an excellent mental model for the core data flow of assets in Bevy, there are a few subtleties that are worth getting into in this chapter (how to mutate assets and the fact that handles are reference counted).

 But before that: let's load our first assets!